dammar01/ocr-manual-labeling/README.md

 # Manual Labeling Tool for OCR Dataset

 This repository contains a Python-based manual labeling tool for refining OCR-extracted text data.
-The tool uses EasyOCR to extract text from images and provides an interface for manual validation, making it suitable for fine-tuning OCR models such as PaddleOCR.
+The tool uses EasyOCR to extract text from images and provides an interface for manual validation, making it suitable for fine-tuning recognation OCR models such as PaddleOCR.

-## Fitur Utama
+## Features

 - Extract text from images using EasyOCR
 - Store extracted labels in JSON format
 - Manually validate and edit OCR results
-- Generate a clean dataset for fine-tuning OCR models
+- Generate a clean dataset for fine-tuning recognation OCR models

 ## Installation & Setup